ASUWebPlatforms/webspark-ci/README.md

 ddev drush urol 'administrator' playwright
 ```

+#### Adding sample media

 Visit `/media/add`, and add media for each available media type.
 Name all of them `sample`, and for images provide the alt text of `sample image` as well as for captions use `sample caption`.
 For remote videos, be sure to choose an appropriate YoutTube video, prefereably one from the offical [Arizona State University](https://www.youtube.com/@arizonastateuniversity) channel.
 Here is a good one to use: [We build our future](https://www.youtube.com/watch?v=-pEMBc1mZZA&t=54s).
 I chose this one because it is short and has a simple title.

+#### Adding sample content

+You can do this if you want to, but the point is to test what the user will experience within Webspark.
+Since it is the users that will be creating content, we will want to also have the content created via the test itself instead of having pre-made content to test on.
+This allows us to test that our Webspark configurations give the editing experience we expect, as well as the visual experience we expect.

 ### Installing Playwright